Trotskyism in Vietnam: The Struggle and the Internationalist League

-The workers vs. the democratic platform
+The Workers and Peasants slate vs. the Democratic Front

 In April 1939, together with the Octobrists, the now wholly Trotskyist La Lutte group celebrated what a reviewer of Ngô Văn's later account describes as "the only instance prior to 1945 in which the politics of 'permanent revolution' oriented to worker and peasant opposition to colonialism won out, however ephemerally, against Stalinist 'stage theory' in a public arena."
 In elections to the colonial Cochinchina Council a "United Workers and Peasants" slate, led by Tạ Thu Thâu, triumphed over both the Communist Party's Democratic Front and the "bourgeois" Constitutionalists with fully 80 per cent of the vote.

 Revolutionary theory had not been the issue for the restricted property-and-business-tax-payer electorate.
 Rather it had been the colonial defence levy that the PCI, in the spirit of Franco-Soviet accord, had felt obliged to support.
 Nonetheless, the contest illustrated the ideological gulf between the Party and the left opposition.
 The Workers and Peasants platform had been revolutionary (calls for workers control and radical land re-distribution) and reflected the analysis Tạ Thu Thâu had outlined in La Verité.
 The "real, organic liaison between the indigenous bourgeoisie and French imperialism" was such that the organisation of "the proletarian and peasant masses" was the only force capable of liberating the country.
 The question of independence was "bound up with that of the proletarian socialist revolution."

 The Democratic platform, with its calls for national unity and relatively modest demands for constitutional change, was presented by a party whose leading cadres "emphasised much more the exterior development of capitalism", "used the word 'imperialism' much more often in their discussions," talked about "nonequivalent exchange", and of "the continuing feudal nature of Vietnamese society."
 It was a party for whom the immediate object of anti-colonial struggle was national, not socialist.